thelabcat/word-search-generator/README.md

 ## Installation and startup:

 To run from source:
-    - Download the word_search.pyw file somewhere.
+1. Download the word_search.pyw file somewhere.
 It will not output files when it runs, so your desktop is fine.
-    - Download and install a version of Python 3.
+2. Download and install a version of Python 3.
-    - Double-click the word_search.pyw file.
+3. Double-click the word_search.pyw file.

-To run from binary:
-    - Download the appropriate binary for your OS from the Releases page, and double-click it.
+To run from binary, download the appropriate binary for your OS from the Releases page, and double-click it.

 Within a minute or so, a simple GUI with a text entry area should appear: